 Computer vision is another area of artificial intelligence that’s currently growing at an incredible speed.

-As you’ve probably already figured, computer vision is about getting computers to be able to ‘see’ on par with human vision.
+Not surprisingly, computer vision is about getting computers to be able to ‘see’ on par with human vision.

-Still, researchers have been making some pretty big developments in the field.
-A pretty swish example of computer vision can be found on the iPhone X which lets you unlock your phone with your face or get emojis to mimic your expressions with Animoji.
+What began as a summer project assigned to a grad student, the challenge of true computer vision, has turned out to be incredibly hard to crack.
+Still, researchers have been making some major developments in the field.
+One example of computer vision can be found on the iPhone X, which lets you unlock your phone with your face or get emojis to mimic your expressions with Animoji.